iodigital-com/io-technology/data/blog/scratching-the-web.md

 ## The record

-A real turntable consists of a multitude of elements, but for this article, I'll focus on the record.
+A real turntable consists of a multitude of elements.
+Like pitch control, an arm with a needle of course and maybe a strobe light.
+But for this article I'll focus on the record only.

 ### What should the record do?

+So first we need to determine what functionality the record should have.
+In essence, it comes down to these:

 - Rotate: Whether "by hand" or automatically.
 - Stop: When it is clicked, it should stop.
 Simulating a finger pressed on the record.